MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 Model predictive control takes a different approach to PID.
 Instead of trying to control against the sensor output, it maintains a simulation of the system and uses that to plan an optimal power output.
 The simulation has no noise and no latency, making near perfect control possible.
-To prevent the simulated sytem state diverging from the real life hotend state, the simulated state is continually gently dragged towards the temperature measure from the sensor.
+To prevent the simulated sytem state diverging from the real life hotend state, the simulated temperature is continually gently dragged towards the temperature measure from the sensor.
 This does introduce a little noise and latency into the simulated system but the effect is far smaller than for PID.

 Configure with [`M306`](/docs/gcode/M306.html).